Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Now fluidsynth is environment-independent and project-independent.

 To finish the job: replace all the `@loader_path` links we made earlier (i.e. fluidsynth to its brew dependencies) with @rpath.
 And (optionally) declare @rpath install_names upon each dylib, to help anybody who links to libraries you ship.

+## Generalizing the process

+I've captured this whole process into [a bash script](https://gist.github.com/Birch-san/e84cfa3b93ffa104af2bd9a047d14109).
+You can run `./make_portable.sh mycoolbinary` or `./make_portable.sh libcool.dylib` to make any mach-o object file portable.
+It follows the dependencies, copies them into a nearby `lib` folder, and relinks everything to use those local libraries.

+I am [not the only one](https://github.com/essandess/matryoshka-name-tool) to automate this.

 ### Why not use @executable_path?